yangangx/cse15l-report-lab3/index.md

 ```-size```

 The command is used to search for all files less or greater than the specified size.
-It will depens on the sign infront of the words ```size```.
+It will depens on the sign infront of the words ```-size```.

 Source ```https://linuxconfig.org/how-to-use-find-command-to-search-for-files-based-on-file-size```